thibaudrobin/thibaudrobin-website/content/writeups/santhacklaus-2019/survivall.md

 ![](/img/santhacklaus-2019/screen-10.png)

-We are now connected as **Steve Parker** and we can access to the secret notes.
+Theses credentials permitted to obtain an access as **Steve Parker**.
+This access also permitted to read the secret notes.

 ![](/img/santhacklaus-2019/screen-11.png)